Threshold

 I’ve always experienced emotion like music.

 Most people feel this, whether or not they have language for it.
-Research shows that emotion is embodied, rhythmic, and patterned across time.
+Emotion is embodied, rhythmic, and patterned across time.
 We sense what’s off before we can explain why.

-I didn’t know I was neurodivergent when this work began.
+I didn’t know I was neurodivergent when any of this began.

-All I knew was that I felt deeply, analyzed often, and tracked patterns across rooms and relationships.
-I knew that when harm came my way, it landed hard- and that I carried damage I had to work my way through.
-Damage I still work my way through.
+I only knew I felt deeply, analyzed often, and tracked patterns across rooms and relationships.
+I knew harm landed hard — and that healing required working through complexity rather than avoiding it.

-So when I began trying to understand emotional harm- especially the kind that feels real but looks “fine” on paper- I didn’t approach it as a diagnostic problem.
+When I began trying to understand emotional harm — especially the kind that feels real but looks “fine” on paper — I didn’t approach it diagnostically.

 I approached it like music theory.